zinczar/simple_shell/README.md

 In this repo we create a simple shell.

 # Motivation
-This is our end of end of semester and second partner project for Holberton School.
+This is our end of semester and second partner project for Holberton School.
 Over the last three months we have been learning C basics.
 In this repo we bring everything we have learned together and create a simple shell.

 # Environment
 Our Simple Shell is built and tested in Ubuntu 14.04 LTS and compiled with GCC 4.8.4